DynamicRhythmTeam/Dynamic-Rhythm/README.md

-# RhythmCrash
+# Dynamic Rhythm Game
-(WIP) A rhythm game built intuitively for both keyboard and controller
+(WIP) A rhythm game built intuitively for both keyboard and controller with AI generated beatmaps